vzlatsin/Helper/PROJECT_UPDATES.md

 ## Current Challenges

 - Exploring the best ways to optimize WebSocket communication for low-latency updates.
-- Investigating intermittent connectivity issues that have been reported by some users when using the real-time update feature.
+- Investigating intermittent connectivity issues reported by some users when using the real-time update feature.

 ## Questions and Assistance Needed